Accenture/reactive-interaction-gateway/docs/prometheus-metrics.md

 #### `rig_consumed_event_processing_duration_milliseconds`

-Histogram measuring how long it took to process the event (serialization, filtering & forwarding to frontend).
+Histogram measuring how long it took to process the event (serialization, filtering & forwarding to a frontend).

 - **topic**
 - **source**